wch/r-source/ALTREP.md

 ## Length and Address Validity

-For standard `R`objects results returned by the `length` and `DATAPTR` functions remain valid until the object is reclaimed by the memory manager.
+For standard `R`vectors results returned by the `length` and `DATAPTR` functions remain valid until the vector is reclaimed by the memory manager.
 Should this be required of `ALTREP` objects as well?
 It may have to be as code may be relying on this assumption.